 Since large, intricate doors were a status symbol it was important to have a large door.
 However, opening large doors all day would allow too much of the cool interior air to escape, small doors were included within the larger ones.

 Additionally, the door knockers, known as aldabas, represent a very important cultural significance of colonial Cartagena.
 The door knockers size and type of metal were indicative of wealth and social status.
 While the actual motif usually depicted the type of profession.
 Marine motifs such as mermaids and seahorses adorned the homes of men who made a living in the seas, lions represented teachers and lizards represented royalty.

-Over the next two weeks I spent my time split between working at cafes (Sapphire & Elm Travel Co. doesn’t run itself), in Spanish school, and wandering the streets of the city to see what life was like here.
+Over the next two weeks, I spent my time split between working at cafes (Sapphire & Elm Travel Co. doesn’t run itself), in a Spanish school, and wandering the streets of the city to see what life was like here.

 While wandering the streets of the old walled city of Cartagena, the exquisite doors were just begging to be photographed!

 So here for you without further ado is a photo journal of the spectacularly wonderful doors, windows, and buildings of Cartagena, Colombia.
 Disfruta!
 Enjoy!

 Whether you’re a history buff, literary fan (Cartagena is home to Gabriel Garcia Marquez, Nobel Literary prize winner and author of One Hundred Years of Solitude), architecture nerd, or just love cute and colorful streets, Cartagena is a wonderful and unforgettable city to visit.

 Cartagena truly is the the historic jewel of Colombia.

 Sapphire & Elm Travel specialize in custom vacations, providing you with unique and memorable travel experiences.
 As seasoned travelers, we have the special ability to offer you relevant recommendations and personal insights.